artemetra/fnv/RESEARCH.md

     _*(This section is highly likely to be changed and will be edited a lot)_

     * 1st byte defines the curve type
     * Points are saved in chunks of **24 bytes,** which makes it possible to get the number of points in a FNV using only the fnv file size
+	* The ?-8th bytes represent the number of points in a curve

 ## _The Differences:_